-When should I use a money transfer card?
+What can I use a money transfer card for?

-You could use a money transfer credit card to make a cash-only purchase or pay off any existing debt, such as an overdraft or credit card, to help save on interest payments.
+You could use a money transfer credit card to make a cash-only purchase or pay off an existing debt – for example, an overdraft or credit card – to save on interest payments.

-For example, if you’re accepted for a £3,000 money transfer card, you could potentially use this money to pay £1,000 off an existing loan, £1,000 of any overdraft you might have and also make a high-value purchase.
+For example, if you’re accepted for a £3,000 money transfer card, you could potentially use this money to pay off £1,000 from an existing loan, £1,000 of any overdraft you might have and also make a high-value cash purchase.

 Should I get a personal loan or a money transfer card?

-What things will I need to watch out for?
+What will I need to watch out for?

-Although money transfer cards may look like a suitable option for you, there are a few things to watch out for:
+If you’re considering a money transfer card, there’s a few things to watch out for:

-- The transfer fee is typically 4% of the amount you transfer, so check the actual percentage and take this cost into account when comparing.
+- The transfer fee is typically 4% of the amount you transfer, so check the actual percentage on the card you’re considering and take this cost into account when comparing.

 - If you withdraw the cash instead of transferring it straight to your account, you might be charged extra for making the transaction.

 - You may not always get the headline deal, even if you’re accepted.
-Just over half (51%) of all those that apply receive the headline deal, so it will depend on your personal circumstances.
+Up to half (51%) of those that apply receive the headline deal, depending on their circumstances.